followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxChart/5 Series Types/FullStackedBarSeries/hoverMode.md

 </div>
 <div style="height:5px"></div>

+#include common-ref-enum with {
+    enum: "`ChartSeriesHoverMode`",
-When using the widget as an [ASP.NET MVC Control](/Documentation/Guide/ASP.NET_MVC_Controls/Fundamentals/), specify this option using the `ChartSeriesHoverMode` enum with one of the following values: `OnlyPoint`, `AllSeriesPoints`, `AllArgumentPoints`, and `None`.
-Note that although this enum accepts more values, only the listed ones can be applied to a full-stacked bar series.
+    values: "`OnlyPoint`, `AllSeriesPoints`, `AllArgumentPoints`, and `None`" } Note that although this enum accepts more values, only the listed ones can be applied to a full-stacked bar series.

 #####See Also#####
 - [hoverStyle](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Series_Types/FullStackedBarSeries/hoverStyle/) - specifies the appearance of series in the hover state.